kaihuchen/articles/Brainstorming/index.md

 This is a constantly-updated document that serves the following purposes:

-- This serves as a technical design guide for creating a **Universal Information Worker (UIW)** chatbot tailored for enterprise use.
+- This serves as a technical design guide for implementing a **Universal Information Worker (UIW)** chatbot tailored for enterprise use.
 The underlying concept for the UIW is outlined [HERE](https://www.linkedin.com/posts/kaihuchen_title-building-a-genai-based-universal-information-activity-7173027315751333888-nGuM/?utm_source=share&utm_medium=member_desktop).
-- Additionally, this is a test ground for implementing a GenAI enterprise software with substantial assistance from chatbots, from brainstorming to actual implementation.
+- Additionally, this is a test ground for **chatbot-assisted software design and implementation**, with substantial assistance from chatbots from brainstorming to actual coding.
-- The *Ensemble GenAI* idea is also explored here, employing a group of chatbots engaged in constructive critique to collaboratively refine and determine the best approach to the given challenge.
+- The **Ensemble GenAI** idea is also explored here, employing a group of chatbots engaged in constructive critique to collaboratively refine and determine the best approach to the given challenge.

   Here are some relevant articles that demonstrate the use of a panel of debating chatbots: